Mattie Pollock

-Mattie William Pollock (born 28 September 2001) is an English professional footballer who plays as a defender for club Watford.
-Mainly a centre-back, he can also be deployed as a right-back.
+Mattie William Pollock (born 28 September 2001) is an English professional footballer who plays as a centre-back for club Watford, whom he captains.

 Pollock was the product of the youth academies of Middlesbrough and Leeds United before joining Grimsby Town's academy in 2018.
 He later signed full professional terms with Grimsby and went on to make 46 league appearances for the club before signing for Watford in 2021.
 He has since spent time on loan with Cheltenham Town.

 Early life

 Born in Redhill, Pollock was brought up in Middlesbrough, where he attended the Nunthorpe Academy.

 Career

 Pollock was a trainee with Leeds United up until under-15 level, where he was considered a midfielder.

 Grimsby Town

 Pollock joined Grimsby Town on a scholarship in 2018 after being scouted playing as a defender for his father's team, Polton Allstars.
 He was called up to the first-team bench by manager Michael Jolley for the first time in October 2018.
 Pollock made his professional debut on 29 December, coming on as a 52nd-minute substitute for Martyn Woolford in a 2–1 win at Exeter City following a red card for centre-back Alex Whitmore.
 He turned professional in February 2019 and upon signing a 2 1/2-year deal said that "my ultimate ambition is to be the best central defender in the world and play at the highest level I can".
 Pollock was given his first start for the "Mariners" on 13 August 2019, in a 1–0 victory over Doncaster Rovers at Blundell Park.
 He scored his first goal for Grimsby in a 1–1 draw with Carlisle United on 24 October 2020.